theweebcoders/CommercialBreaker/README.md

   Yes, the developer of the apps is always open to feedback and feature requests.
 You can submit your ideas and suggestions via the contact link provided on the application's homepage.

-Q: I noticed you save the original file path and the full file path in the bump.xlsx file.
+Q: I noticed you save the original file path and the full file path in the bump table.
 Why not just save the full file path?

   It was to cover up a mistake halfway through the process when we forgot we were going to need to move the bump files to a new folder as that code wasn't written yet.
 Then, when we went to write the code, trying to just change the original file path to the full file path broke our regex pattern.
 If your reading this and thing that's dumb, it's really easy to fix.
 Just do this...
 Please help us.
 We have no idea what we are doing; we're not ever real programmers; we're just nerds who like anime and Toonami, and no one would make this for us, so we just started doing it ourselves.
 It's been almost a year, and we still don't know what we're doing.
 Please help us.